 Many offenders mistakenly believe they will get off easy when they are charged with a drug crime in Denver.
 After all, Colorado is one of just two states to legalize recreational marijuana use.

 In reality, Colorado law handles drug crimes charges in an incredibly serious manner.
 The state processes drug charges quickly and aggressively, slamming even non-violent offenders with hefty fines and lengthy prison sentences.
 It doesn’t matter if you are a student, a professional, or a tourist in Denver—if you are charged with a drug crime, you can face some serious consequences without a strong defense.
 Your best bet?
 Contact a Denver criminal defense attorney with years of experience in taking on drug crime cases.

 Types of Drug Crimes Our Firm Handles

 There is a sweeping array of different drug crimes you can be charged with in Colorado, from simple possession to distribution and drug trafficking.
 Only a skilled drug charge defense attorney in Denver can help you fight and win your case.

-Some of the most common types of drug charge in Colorado include:
+Some of the most common types of drug charges in Colorado that we defend include: